 Advertisers certainly don’t need to spend hours trying to do it on their own or growing frustrated with platforms that aren’t easy.
 They also don’t need a Hollywood budget to produce great video ads.
 What they do need are reliable resources for the creative.

-Here are some that we recommend.
+Here are some we recommend.
 Check them out briefly, if you haven’t before, prior to your conversations with advertisers.

 Subscription Platforms